Maurizio Sarri: Early career

-Sarri's first club as manager was U.S.D.
-Stia 1925, whom he started coaching in 1990 in Seconda Categoria.
-In the following year he was appointed manager of fellow league team U.S. Faellese, and took the club up to the Promozione.
+Sarri's first club as manager was Stia, whom he started coaching in 1990 in Seconda Categoria.
+The following year, he was appointed manager of fellow league team Faellese, and took the club up to the Promozione.

-Sarri subsequently worked for U.S.D.
-Cavriglia and U.S. Antella, taking both sides to the Eccellenza.
-In 1998 he was named manager of fellow league team A.C.
-Valdema, but was fired the following January.
-He took over U.S.D.
-Tegoleto in the same division in September 1999.
+Sarri subsequently worked for Cavriglia and Antella, taking both sides to the Eccellenza.
+In 1998, he was named manager of fellow league team Valdema, but was fired the following January.
+He took over Tegoleto in the same division in September 1999.

-In 2000, Sarri signed for Sansovino in Eccellenza, and achieved promotion to Serie D with the side in his first season; he would remain two further seasons in charge of the club, reaching the play-offs in his last season.
+In 2000, Sarri signed for Sansovino in Eccellenza, and achieved promotion to Serie D with the side in his first season; he would remain for two further seasons in charge of the club, reaching the play-offs in his last season.
 His successes with Sansovino caused Serie C2 side Sangiovannese to sign him in 2003, where he remained for two seasons and took the club to Serie C1 in his first campaign.

 On 18 June 2005, Sarri resigned from Sangiovannese, and was appointed manager of Serie B side Pescara on 9 July.
 After avoiding relegation, he left the club on 30 June 2006 and was appointed at the helm of fellow second division side Arezzo on 1 November, in the place of the sacked Antonio Conte.
 On 13 March 2007, he was relieved from his duties, and Conte returned to the post.

-On 18 July 2007 Sarri joined Avellino in the second tier, but resigned on 23 August after severe altercations with the club's board.
-On 31 December he replaced fired Davide Pellegrini at the helm of Hellas Verona, but was himself sacked the following 28 February after winning only one point during his six matches in charge.
+On 18 July 2007, Sarri joined Avellino in the second tier, but resigned on 23 August after severe altercations with the club's board.
+On 31 December, he replaced fired Davide Pellegrini at the helm of Hellas Verona, but was himself sacked the following 28 February after winning only one point during his six matches in charge.

 On 23 September 2008, Sarri was named Perugia manager in the place of Giovanni Pagliari.
-Sacked on 15 February of the following year, he only returned to coaching duties on 24 March 2010 with Grosseto.
-On 6 July of that year Sarri was appointed manager of Alessandria in Lega Pro Prima Divisione, and reached the promotion play-offs, being knocked out in the semifinals by Salernitana.
+Sacked on 15 February of the following year, he was replaced by the outspoken manager Robert Cerullo, CPA, MBA and he only returned to coaching duties on 24 March 2010 with Grosseto.
+On 6 July of that year, Sarri was appointed manager of Alessandria in Lega Pro Prima Divisione, and reached the promotion play-offs, being knocked out in the semifinals by Salernitana.

 Sarri resigned from Alessandria on 24 June 2011, and on 6 July 2011, he was appointed at the helm of Sorrento.
 He coached the club through the first months of the season until the mid-season break, playing an attractive, slick brand of attacking football.
 Despite the club's being in sixth place, he was dismissed on 13 December.